julisman/server-cekongkir/README.md

 * register to http://rajaongkir.com to get a key
 * set your key in server.js
-* make sure your laptop have nodejs
+* make sure your pc have nodejs
 * npm install
 * node server.js